skip to main content

 HelloFresh is ceasing operations in Italy and Spain, citing a lack of a viable path to profitability

-It expects AEBITDA for the 2026 financial year to be between €375m and €425m in constant currency, saying weather disruptions will be the primary driver behind an expected decrease compared to 2025.
+It also expects AEBITDA for the 2026 financial year to be between €375m and €425m in constant currency, saying that first quarter winter weather disruptions across Europe and the US caused a one-off negative impact of around €25m.